MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/how-domain-controllers-are-located.md

 ## DC locator improvements to accommodate WINS and mailslot deprecation

 The deprecation of WINS and mailslot messages means that those mechanisms are longer available as a fallback option when applications specify short NetBIOS-style domain names.
 This deprecation can therefore cause disruption in some environments.
+This section describes ways you can mitigate these disruptions.

 ### BlockNetBIOSDiscovery Netlogon policy setting